mmistakes/minimal-mistakes/_posts/2017-11-09-Making-a-responsive-medieval-board-with-SVG-stacks.md

 ### Feature 1: making it resizeable

-This is by far the most important feature in order to make the new IU responsive.
-But in order to achieve it, we need to dive deep into the inner workings of SVGs, in particulary, their [Coordinate Systems and Transformations](https://www.w3.org/TR/SVG/coords.html).
-As I mentioned back at the begining, Sara Soueidan has an [amazing  article](https://www.sarasoueidan.com/blog/svg-coordinate-systems/) on the topic.
+This is by far the most important feature in order to make the new IU responsive, so we need to look carefully at the board design and plan all this out.

-Anyways, the two keys of the puzzle here are the ['viewBox'](https://www.w3.org/TR/SVG/coords.html#ViewBoxAttribute) and  ['preserveAspectRatio'](https://www.w3.org/TR/SVG/coords.html#PreserveAspectRatioAttribute) attributes.
-The first one, which is required for the second to work, lets you stablish the dimensions and thus the aspect ratio of `<svg>` and `<symbol>` elements and ignore their intrinsic values.
-The second has two parameters, `<align>` and `<meetOrSlice>`.
-Basically, these two dictate how the SVG's content will behave when it changes size. `<align>` has many possible options to choose from to position the content while `<meetOrSlice>` has only two: `'meet'` or `'slice'`. `'meet'` will try to fit the content in its container and `'slice'` will slice it if it doesn't fit the container.
-However, both of them will be ignored if `<align>` is set to `'none'`.
-And this is exactly what we want because it will tell the content to stretch, instead of scaling while preserving its aspect ratio.

-With the stretching thing figured out, let's now focus on how each part of the board behaves because while some of them need to stretch in one direction or the other, some shouldn't and some, besides not stretching, have to be tiled.
-These behaviors are what we will use to decide how to split the board.
+By analazying the structure of board and how we expected to behave, it becomes clear that while there are some pieces that should stretch in one direction or the other, there are other pieces that should remain unchanged and even some that should be tiled.
+It would be logical then to group them according to their behaviour:

 - Top and bottom sides of the frames should stretch horizontally.
 - Left and right sides of the frames should stretch vertically.